sernst/cauldron/README.rst

 Getting Started
 ---------------

+Cauldron can be used as either through its Command Line Interface (CLI) or with the Cauldron desktop application.
+For more information about the desktop application visit http://www.unnotebook.com where you can find the download links and documentation.
+The rest of this README describes using Cauldron directly from the command line.

 Cauldron is a shell-based program you start from a terminal.
 For installations that support python script installation you can start Cauldron